nikhilesh-s/mfr-material-risk-engine/mfr-risk-model/README.md

 This repository contains the Phase 0–1 model logic and prototype.

+## How It Works
+Raw fire property records are cleaned and normalized, categorical fields are encoded, and a lightweight proxy `risk_score` is computed from key thermal and specimen properties.
+A RandomForestRegressor is then trained to predict this proxy score, and inference returns risk score, class, and resistance index.

+Note: `risk_score` is a modeled proxy in Phase 1, not a ground-truth outcome.

 ## Project Structure

 - `/src` — Core ML logic and models